 This was the start

 ...of Mamas Helping Mamas, a group I created a few days later on February 22nd.
-At it's highest point it grew to 2700 local Portland moms.
+It grew to 2700 local Portland moms.
 The premise of the group was to ask for and offer practical service, mom to mom, for free, no explanations.
 Mamas were helping organize houses, give career feedback, fold laundry, sharing meals and groceries, toys and clothes.
 Once a mom was helped, she'd go back to the group to post a public thank you.
 This way all members felt linked in a chain of gratitude even if they weren't part of the exchange.

 For quite some time, it was a pretty amazing experience.
-I had considered turning it into a nonprofit or business with nationwide chapters.
-In this pursuit, I took a course in how to do so and worked with a mentor who used to be the CEO of Build A Bear, a popular national retail business.
+So many moms were being helped and the connections were priceless.
+I envisioned having chapters all over America and the profound impact that could create.
+For a period of time, I worked with a business mentor to help me figure out how I could create this.
 Though I chose not to pursue this path, I'm grateful for how it shaped me as a leader, community creator, and of course, as a contributing member of an active community focused on uplifting connection.

 Utrecht Mamas Skillshare